Derived References

 While the await syntax makes the code look synchronous, there is some heavy magic going on under the hood to make that happen.
 I think you just have to have a feel for it since it will bleed through.
 So, how does that magic interact with lifetimes?

-Lifetimes usually follow lexical scopes, as in, you can see beginnings and ends by just looking at the curly braces{...}.
+Lifetimes usually follow lexical scopes, as in, you can see beginnings and ends by just looking at the curly braces {...}.
 You don’t have to run the code, it can be statically analyzed.
 It is so simple we can just visualize the lifetimes.
 I think this simplicity comes from how the stack implementation just fits the picture so well.
+The compiler can replicate what the stack will do at runtime in order to verify ownership and borrow lifetimes.
+Control flow is relatively constrained, things will execute in a linear-ish fashion and at some point a stack will “unwind” back to where data was initialized.

 Not the case for async.
 The compiler turns async functions into a, potentially huge, state machine.
 And the state machine does not need to finish in one go.
 When the future is awaited upon with an await call, this could result in many implicit small pushes forward before finally resolving and moving on to the next instruction below the original await.
 Other code can run in between the implicit awaits.
 The is the power of async!
-But this dynamic, runtime element adds a lot of complexity to the lifetime analysis.
+But this dynamic, runtime element adds complexity to the lifetime analysis.

 fn synchronous() {